-Update: The office was last open on the 16th of November 2017 and is now temporarily closed.
+Update: The office will be open on the 7th of March 2018.
+Unfortunately, it is not open on every 1st and 3rd Wednesday of every month anymore.
 There has been a petition going around Pai the last couple of weeks to get it reopened as before.
 You can drop a message or search immigration in the search tab on the facebook group Our Pai Family to find out further changes.
 We'll update this again as soon as we find out more information when it is back open again.

 What To Bring For A Thai Visa Extension?